manami-project/anime-offline-database/README.md

 # manami-offline-database
 The purpose of this *.json file is to create an offline database containing anime meta data aggregated by different anime source pages.
-This file is supposed to used by manami.
+This file is supposed to be used by manami.

+## Content
+This database is limited to a certain type of anime.
+Anime which match the following criteria are to be **excluded**:
++ commercials/promotions
++ stop motion videos
++ music videos
++ pure CG records without real anime relations
++ any non-japanese productions (korean, chinese, american...)
++ anime before 1970

+## Participation
+If you find anything that you think should be changed, please file an issue rather than creating a pull request.

+## Structure
 The target structure of the resulting file is as follows:
 ```
 {
     "data": [